duskb1t/duskb1t.github.io/_posts/intelligence/2024-05-08-htb-intelligence.md

 intelligence\administrator
 ```

-All left is to read the root flag.
+All that is left is to read the root flag.
 GGs!

 ```
 C:\>type c:\users\administrator\desktop\root.txt